 When poor hygiene is a factor anywhere inside these delicate residences or care facilities, our elderly community is getting sick.
 The medical term to describe hospital-acquired infections is nosocomial.
 Unfortunately, some never recover from these infections, and the families are left overwhelmed by a loss that could have been prevented.

-Examples of evidence of an unclean environment and patient neglect are:
+Common evidence of an unclean environment and patient neglect can include: